 Getting an annual flu shot is a simple step to protecting your health.
-You can get a flu shot at doctor offices, health departments or CVS MinuteClinics or from immunizing pharmacists.
-The seasonal influenza (flu) vaccine provides protection against H1N1 and two other types of flu viruses.1 Check with your doctor to determine the best time to schedule your flu shot.
+You can get a flu shot at doctor offices, participating CVS MinuteClinics or from immunizing pharmacists.
+The seasonal influenza (flu) vaccine provides protection against H1N1 and two other types of flu viruses.
+Check with your doctor to determine the best time to schedule your flu shot.

 Get more information about this year's flu season:

 Have You Had Your Pneumonia Shots?
 Yes, There Are Two.

 Viral pneumonia is a serious medical condition which, in many cases, can be prevented.
 Viral pneumonia is caused by a number of different pneumococcal viruses.
 Your Blue Medicare Advantage plan covers the two shots that will help protect you from viral pneumonia.

 You are encouraged to receive your vaccinations at your primary care provider’s office where a record of the vaccines that you received and the dates they were administered will be on file along with your other health information.

 You will not be administered both injections during the same visit.
 At least eleven months must pass between the first and second pneumonia vaccination.
 The second shot should be a different vaccine from the first one.
 One vaccine helps prevent 23 types of pneumonia viruses.
 The other helps prevent 13 other types of pneumonia viruses.
 It does not matter which vaccine is given first.

 As part of your Blue Medicare Advantage preventive services, all members are eligible to receive both pneumonia vaccines with no copayment or coinsurance as long as at least eleven months have passed between the first and second vaccination.